 An even more diverse set of partners should be engaged in designing and executing an inclusive process for the refinement or even re-shaping of these features over time, as well as their ongoing operationalization.
-This includes more types of decision-makers, those working with more forms of evidence, and funders.
+This includes more types of decision-makers, those working with more forms of evidence, and funders, as well as even more contributors from across the Global South.